What is an array, how to add values to it?

 <?php /* we assigned manually the index values, even though we assigned the values in a random way it would make it easier to retrieve the values if they in a ordered way */ $main_coffee_types = [4 => 'Long Black', 7 => 'Cappuccino', 8 => 'Espresso', 11 => 'Mochaccino'] // assigning the values one by one $types_of_cappuccino = 'Traditional Cappuccino'; $types_of_cappuccino = 'Iced Cappuccino'; $types_of_cappuccino = 'Dry Cappuccino'; $types_of_cappuccino = 'Wet Cappuccino';

-An associative array is similar to an indexed array.
-The difference is that instead of using numeric keys for each value, we need to assign named keys (strings) for each value.
-We will need specify the value of each, they are not assigned automatically.
+The associative PHP arrays are similar to the indexed arrays.
+The difference between an indexed array and an associative array is that instead of using numeric keys for each value, we need to use string keys (named keys) for each value.
+We will need to specify the string key of each value, they are not automatically assigned as the numeric keys are in the indexed PHP arrays.

 We can create an associative array as in the examples bellow: